Last Updated on

 - Clean cat litter tray

-- Urine storage container.
-If you are not provided with a container, you can use a clean storage jar.
+- Urine storage container or a clean storage jar.
 Avoid using anything which has contained sugar (such as a jam jar), as this can affect urine test results.

 - Remove the regular cat litter, clean the litter tray and make sure it is dry.

 - If your cat will urinate in an empty try, just put the tray down and wait.
-When the cat has urinated collect a sample with a syringe and put it into a clean container.
-You will be able to obtain containers from your veterinarian.
+When the cat has urinated, collect a sample with a syringe and put it into a clean container.

-- If your cat won’t urinate in an empty tray your veterinarian may be able to provide you with a non-absorbent cat litter.
+- If your cat refuses to urinate in an empty tray, your veterinarian may be able to provide you with a non-absorbent cat litter.

 - Alternatively, you can try adding other non-absorbent products such as plastic beads or aquarium pebbles, cut up straws or polished gravel.

 - Once the cat has urinated in the tray, use the syringe to collect the sample and decant into the urine storage container.